 This speaker halved the size of the BB163, both making it more practical to move, and lowering the immense output to sane SPL levels.
 A single BB83 could still fill an entire large broadcast studio easily despite its lower volume.

-With the Successful showcase at the second Live From Studio A, more university events started to enquire about using the Buried Audio prototype BB system.
-A close friend of Tobias asked him if he could provide the pair of prototype BB83s for his event “Prime Cuts: Last Slice”.
-This again opened new doors as both Tobias and his friend were part of the committee for DJUOS (the University of Salford’s DJ society).
+Following the successful showcase at the second Live From Studio A, more university events began reaching out to use the prototype BB system.
+One close friend of Tobias’s asked if he could provide a pair of the prototype BB83s for an upcoming event called Prime Cuts: Last Slice.

 A friend of Buried Audio founder Tobias, DJ Clipping took the risk of using a friends small starting up Speaker Company to power his event "Prime Cuts: Last Slice"